Ian McKellen(1939-), Actor

 Sir Ian Murray McKellen

 Widely regarded as one of the leading actors of his generation, McKellen has played numerous leads in classical and modern repertoire in theatres worldwide.
 Born in Burnley and educated at Cambridge University, he made his London debut in A Scent of Flowers (1964).
 His stage performances, particularly of Shakespeare, are legendary and include title roles in Much Ado About Nothing (1962), Henry V (1963), Richard II (1969) and Macbeth, in which he played opposite Judi Dench (1976-7).
-McKellen was nominated for Academy Awards for his performances in the films Gods and Monsters (1998) and Lord of the Rings: The Fellowship of the Ring (2001.).
+McKellen was nominated for Academy Awards for his performances in the films Gods and Monsters (1998) and Lord of the Rings trilogy (2001-03).
 In 1991 he was knighted for his services to performing arts.
 McKellen is a campaigner for LGBT+ rights and co-founder of Stonewall; the UK and Europe's largest LGBT+ rights organisation.

 by Trevor Leighton